QUESTIONS TO ASK BEFORE MAKING A WILL

 You might want to make some notes and think about a few things first. (check the end of the document for a link to download as a PDF).

 What is your birthday and what is that of your spouse?

 Have you been married before?
-If so, does your former spouse have any right to your pension, Social Security benefits or other assets?
+If so, does your former spouse have any right to your pension, 401k, VA benefits or other assets?

 Do you have children?
 If so, what are their names and ages?
 Where do they live?
 Are they all children of (or adopted by) you and your current spouse?
 Is your family a blended family, with yours, mine and ours or maybe just yours and mine?
-Which children are yours by birth or adoption?
+If so, which children are yours by birth or adoption?
 Are any of them minors?